 2. Financial situations will change drastically

 Men will likely experience a severe change in their financial situation.
-Many men end up in a better financial situation after their divorce than during their marriage.
-This is conditional, of course, on whether he pays alimony or child support and for how long.
-If you are paying alimony to your spouse or are issuing child support payments you may find your finances dwindling.
+Many men end up in an inferior financial situation after their divorce than during their marriage.

 4. Unsure of who you are